 Henry couldn’t remember not hating his name.
-He’d always felt that it belonged in black and white moves.
+He’d always felt that it belonged in black and white movies.
 By the time he’d turned 20, he was better known as Hank.
 Hank thought Sydney Harbor’s Boys’ School was an ok school, with the only real good thing that came out of that was having spent 3 years being Harry’s best friend and entry to a University he discovered his parents couldn’t afford.

 Hank was 5’9 and just about average everything; weight, looks, grades, dress-sense and with parents who earned below average incomes.
 By sharp contrast, Harry’s silver spoon existence overshadowed Hank’s.
 When Harry got accepted into Sydney’s top University and said yes, Hank pretended he wasn’t jealous.
 He worked hard in the local computer repair centre and studied Information Technology at night.
 When Harry graduated from University 3 years later, Hank got given his first store to manage while Harry became an Architect.

 Harry had been seeing Rebekah, the Polish girl he’d fallen in love with in High School and promised he would one day marry, for nearly 7 years.
-Rebekah was tall for a girl, at around 5’10 but still slightly shorter than Harry.
-She was blonde and blue eyed, where he had jet black hair,almost coloured eyes and dimples on cheeks that old ladies tried to squeeze.
+Rebekah was tall for a girl, at around 5’10 but slightly shorter than Harry.
+She was blonde and blue eyed, where he had jet black hair,almost coloured eyes and dimples on cheeks that old ladies loved to squeeze.

-At their engagement, Hank did his best to embarrass Harry with stories that he was only privy to.
+At their engagement, Hank did his best to embarrass Harry with stories that only he was privy to.
 While he’d been successful at filling the large ornately-decorated room with laughter, he’d failed to embarrass Harry.
 The toast was cheered and the hangovers lasted well into the next evening.